ChineseMutualAid/computer-literacy/lesson-5.md

 ## Goals

-Upload your resume to a website on Android:
+Upload your resume to a website (Android):

 - Open Google Docs
 - Find your resume (don't tap on it directly)